Tobacco Control, Smoking Products and Smoke-Free Environments

 Tobacco not only harms users, but exposes those around them to harmful second-hand tobacco smoke.
 Second-hand smoke contains a mixture of particulate matter and thousands of chemicals, many of which are toxic or cancer-causing.
 There is no safe level of exposure to second-hand tobacco smoke.

-The Tobacco and Other Smoking Products Act 1927 places various restrictions on the sale of smoking products in the ACT.
-Businesses that sell smoking products must comply with the Act.
+The Tobacco and Other Smoking Products Act 1927 places various restrictions on the display and sale of smoking products in the ACT.
+Businesses that sell smoking products must have a valid licence to sell smoking products by retail or wholesale and comply with the Act.

 In the ACT, smoking products must not be:

-- supplied to people who are younger than 18 years of age;
+- sold to people who are younger than 18 years of age;

 - displayed, advertised or promoted at the point-of-sale;